Despair-Games/poketernity/src/data/biomes/README.md

 ### How to add a biome

 #### Pokemon Pool
-A biome's pokemonPool consists of a mapping of a BiomePoolTier (common, uncommon, rare, super rare, ultra rare, boss, boss rare, boss super rare, boss ultra rare) to time of day (dawn, day, dusk, night all), and finally to the pokemon that appear.
+A biome's pokemonPool consists of a mapping of a BiomePoolTier (common, uncommon, rare, super rare, ultra rare, boss, boss rare, boss super rare, boss ultra rare) to time of day (dawn, day, dusk, night, all), and finally to the pokemon that appear.
 The current time of day is combined with the ALL pool to determine what Pokemon can appear.
-The rarirty is rolled first, and if there are no available selections in that tier, it is automatically downgraded according to the above order in BiomePoolTier.
+The rarity is rolled first, and if there are no available selections in that tier, it is automatically downgraded according to the above order in BiomePoolTier.

-Sam's general design philosophy had all the boss tiers contain Pokemon one tier higher than the non boss tier.
-Boss rare and uncommon would share Pokemon, Boss super rare and rare, Boss ultra rare and super rare, with Boss ultra rare being reserved for the truly rare Pokemon.
+Sam's general design philosophy had all the boss tiers contain Pokemon one tier higher than the non boss tier. `BOSS` would use some Pokemon from `COMMON`, `UNCOMMON`, and `RARE`; `BOSS_RARE` would use some Pokemon from `RARE` and `SUPER_RARE`; `BOSS_SUPER_RARE` would use Pokemon from `ULTRA_RARE`; and `BOSS_ULTRA_RARE` would be reserved for the truly rare Pokemon (usually box legends).

 For the most part, there is no need to specify evolutions in the Pokemon pool since Pokemon will automatically evolve or de-evolve based on level.
 The only reason to specify an evolved form is wanting to guarantee that form shows up.
 (Specifying Gardevoir means Ralts, Kirlia, and Gardevoir can appear, but not Gallade).
 For Pokemon with specific forms, check the bottom section for how to determine that based on biome.